RADIAN-HCI/Literature-Review/literature-review.md

   publisher={COL}
 }

-- strategies for teaching brainstorming IN DESIGN EDUCATION
-  + This article provides the readers with an example of brainstorming tech- niques that have been implemented in industry and also reflect the practices used by Purdue Uni- versity, College of Technology freshmen students while working through a design problem.
-  + @article{mentzer2015strategies,
-  title={Strategies for teaching brainstorming in design education}, author={Mentzer, Nathan and Farrington, Shawn and Tennenhouse, Jason}, journal={Technology and Engineering Teacher}, volume={74}, number={8}, pages={8}, year={2015},
-  publisher={International Technology Education Association}
-}

 - Increasing High School Students’ Interest in STEM Education Through Collaborative Brainstorming with Yo-Yos
   + This paper describes an innovative approach called “brainstorming with yo-yos,” which was implemented in an outreach to high school event to increase high school students’ interest in learning physics and consequently pursuing postsecondary STEM education.
   + @article{fang2013increasing,